As you read, imagine you are the protagonist.

 - Why did Vallandigham give the speech in Columbus, Ohio?

-- What is the purpose of having states?
+- What is the historical context of the narrative?

-- What is the purpose of the first amendment?
+- What might the exercise of the virtue cost the protagonist?

 - Would you react the same under similar circumstances?
 Why or why not?